scikit-hep/iminuit/doc/faq.rst

 Is it possible to stop iminuit by setting a tolerance for changes in the minimized function or the parameters?
 --------------------------------------------------------------------------------------------------------------------

 No. MINUIT2 only uses the `Estimated Distance to Minimum`_ (EDM) stopping criterion, in which MINUIT2 compares its current local parabolic estimate of the minimized function with reality.
 It stops if the vertical distance of the estimate is small.
-More information about the EDM criterion can be found in the MINUIT paper: `MINUIT - A SYSTEM FOR FUNCTION MINIMIZATION AND ANALYSIS OF THE PARAMETER ERRORS AND CORRELATIONS`_.
+More information about the EDM criterion can be found in the `MINUIT paper`_.

 I am not sure if minimization or error estimation is reliable.
 What can I do?
 -----------------------------------------------------------------------------